ChromEvoRamanlab/ChromEvoRamanlab.github.io/_pages/philosophy.md

 ### Funding & Fellowships

 Pravrutha is the primary source of funding for the lab and is committed to obtaining funds for and supporting all lab members.
-However, out lab also strongle encourages trainees to write their own grants.
+However, our lab strongly encourages trainees to write their own grants.
 Pravrutha will help you identify awards, develop proposals, and edit all your work.
 This is less an exercise in obtaining funding and more an exercise in improving your ability to develop and write scientific proposals and understand funding mechanisms.
 Some of the funding mechanisms we apply to are below.
 - [NIH Grants & Funding](https://www.nih.gov/grants-funding)
 - [NSF Graduate Research Fellowship Program](https://www.nsfgrfp.org/)